kakadiadarpan/Survey/README.md

 For accessing individual question and editing/deleting them:

-'localhost:8000/questionbank/question/<id>' - this will show all the question with the id = <id>.
+'localhost:8000/questionbank/question/id' - this will show the question with the id in the URL.
 An existing question can be deleted/edited from here.

 The sequence of the questions can only be defined from Django-Admin panel.
 2 or more questions cannot have the same sequence number, this error will be only shown when a question is either added/edited from Django Admin panel.
 When a question is created through the API, the default value of number will be 0.